 The man’s mother, Angela Rivera, told news sources that her son allegedly called her during the chase to tell her that he was all right and was coming home.
 The man also reportedly told his mother that he was afraid the police would shoot him if he stopped his vehicle.

 In an effort to get him to stop, the defendant’s parents suggested he pull over at a gas station where he could surrender himself to the police with witnesses present.
 The defendant didn’t heed this advice and instead attempted to drive his vehicle home.

 An unidentified Miami Gardens police officer did attempt to shoot at the man through the front windshield of his vehicle, but the bullet missed.
 The shot did cause the man to crash into a police vehicle at the corner of Fifth Court and Miami Gardens Drive, where he was arrested.

-The case is being treated as a police-involved shooting, but the officer who shot at Jackson has not been identified and Miami Gardens police have yet to say if the shooting was justified.
+The case is being treated as a police-involved shooting, but the officer who shot at the defendant has not been identified and Miami Gardens police have yet to say if the shooting was justified.
 Police did say that they are investigating the shooting and are currently waiting for a statement from the officer who fired the shot.